KotDCG/KotDCG.github.io/King of the Dead.md

 ## Gameplay

 The game is played in rounds.
 During a round, each player taking a turn and moving clockwise from the first player until all players have taken a turn.
-At the end of each round, the Parade marches (See: End of Round) and first player shifts clockwise.
-It may be a good idea to indicate who is the first player of the round with some type of token.
+At the end of each round, The Parade marches (See: End of Round) and first player shifts clockwise.
+It may be useful to find an item to designate the first player.

 ### Player Turn